 There was an important job to do and Everybody was asked to do it.
 Everybody was sure Somebody would do it.
 Anybody could have done it, but Nobody did it.… Read the rest

 Building a healthy organisation is the single greatest competitive advantage.
 There are two requirements for organisational success: (1) be smart - strategy, marketing, finance, technology and 2) be healthy - minimal politics and confusion, high morale and productivity, low turnover.
-Most companies spend 80% of their time on #1.… Read the rest
+Most… Read the rest

 5. Great by Choice (Jim Collins).

-Business professor and lecturer Jim Collins studied two teams travelling to the south pole, one who failed and one who succeeded, as part of answering the questions: "Why do some enterprises thrive in uncertainty and others do not?"
+Business professor and lecturer Jim Collins studied two teams travelling to the south pole, one who failed and one who succeeded, as part of answering the questions: "Why do some enterprises thrive in uncertainty and others do not?"… Read the rest

 “Are you tired?
 Worn out?
 Burned out on religion?
 Come to me.
 Get away with me and you'll recover your life.
 I'll show you how to take a real rest.… Read the rest